ISISComputingGroup/ibex_developers_manual/Server-Release-Tests.md

 ### All Instruments

 1. Start an IBEX client.
 Connect to the instrument.
 Check Menu -> Help -> About.
 The Server number should be the version you just released and should match that on the page (https://github.com/ISISComputingGroup/IBEX/wiki#instrument-information)
+1. Setup or find a block which is logging itself.
+Ensure that a log file with this block value in appears in `c:\data\*.log`.
+If this doesn't happen see [DAE troubleshooting](DAE-Trouble-Shooting)

 ### LARMOR